Women in Politics: Acting and Connecting Across Parties

 - 27 November 2020: ‘Running for European Parliament: personal lessons and experiences’ with Federica Sabbati and Alia Papageorgiou

-The next virtual coffee/tea time will take place in January 2021.
-To find out more and to receive the Zoom link, please contact Annika Vollmer, Email: email@example.com.
+To find out more and to be added to our mailing list, please contact Annika Vollmer, Email: firstname.lastname@example.org.

 The German Marshall Fund of the United States (GMF) strengthens transatlantic cooperation on regional, national, and global challenges and opportunities in the spirit of the Marshall Plan.
 GMF has a wide transatlantic network that enables exchange, learning and new policy making inputs to ensure a free, prosperous, and peaceful world.
 At GMF, Corinna Horst is co-leading this initiative, in consultation and coordination with GMF colleagues from the Open European Dialogue, Congressional Relations and the Transatlantic Leadership Program.
 The platform is being supported by Annika Vollmer, GMF program assistant.